markjprice/cs10dotnet6/book-links.md

 First, all the links in the printed book for this chapter.

+- UWP apps can be created using C++, JavaScript, C#, and Visual Basic using a custom version of .NET Core: https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide
 - Packt has two books about Xamarin.Forms with 4.5 stars on Amazon:
   - Xamarin.Forms Projects: https://www.packtpub.com/product/xamarin-forms-projects-second-edition/9781839210051
   - Mastering Xamarin.Forms: https://www.packtpub.com/product/mastering-xamarin-forms-third-edition/9781839213380